 Which programming Languages do you use?

-Our job is to find the best tools for the job, so that we can be sure that our products and services are of the highest quality, exhibit the best functionality, and are robust enough to still be operating to the highest level in years to come.
+Our goal is to find the best tools for the job, so that we can be sure that our products and services are of the highest quality, exhibit the best functionality, and are robust enough to still be operating to the highest level in years to come.

 Can you connect to [insert hardware here]?

 Probably!
-The best way to find out is to and ask!
+The best way to find out is to and ask.
 We have connected software to everything from weather stations to wind turbines, and have in-house expertise in communication protocols such as OCPP (for controlling electric vehicle chargers).